-Important Bird & Biodiversity Areas (IBA)
+Important Bird & Key Biodiversity Areas (IBA-KBA)

 The Important Bird & Biodiversity Areas program, initiated by BirdLife International in the 1980s, came to Canada in 1996 and is coordinated nationally by Nature Canada and Bird Studies Canada.
 The IBA Program identifies, monitors and protects the most vital places in Canada for birds so that conservation action can be directed in the most effective way possible.
 There are nearly 600 Important Bird & Biodiversity Areas across Canada that provide habitat for threatened birds, large groups of birds, and birds found almost nowhere else on Earth.